 How to Throw a Curveball With a Tennis Ball

-Locate a tennis ball to use.
+First, Locate a tennis ball to use.
 The newer the ball, the easier it will be to throw a curveball.
 Tennis balls that are worn down have deep seams and are less likely to break.
 You can also buy new tennis balls in bulk on Amazon.
 In fact, you can buy most major equipment like softball pitching machines, ball feeders, Jugs MVP and the hack attack jr for under retail price on Amazon.

-Identify the spot on the tennis ball that makes a U-shape.
+Next, identify the spot on the tennis ball that makes a U-shape.
 Rotate the ball so that the U-shape appears upside down.
 In game, do this in your baseball glove so that way you don’t tip off the hitter and allow for an easy base hit.

 Anthony King is a freelance writer and amateur filmmaker.
 His work has appeared in various online publications.
 He is currently working toward graduating with a B.A. in English-writing.